pubsubdb/pubsubdb/README.md

 ```

 ### Deploy
 Once you're satisfied with your plan, call `deploy` to officially compile and deploy the next version of your application.
+(Your version isn't "live" quite yet...you still need to activate it.)

 ```typescript
 import { PubSubDB, IORedisStore, RedisStore } from '@pubsubdb/pubsubdb';